GPA Calculator

 How do credits affect my GPA?

-Is weighted GPA supported?
+Is weighted GPA for Honors and AP courses supported?

 Does this tool save or send my grades anywhere?